binhn-tran/binhn-tran.github.io/projects/sudokusolver.md

 summary: "I created a recursive sudoku solver as a homework assignment for ICS 211."
 ---

-In this homework assignment, I needed to implement a recursive method to find a solution to a given sudoku problem.
+## How To Play Sudoku

 A Sudoku is a 9x9 grid of integers, each with values 1..9.
 A Sudoku is valid when each of the 9 rows, each of the 9 columns, and each of the 9 3x3 boxes in the grid has exactly one each of the possible values 0..F, without any duplicates.
 A Sudoku problem is a Sudoku grid with some of the grid cells already filled.
 The solution fills the remaining cells to give a valid Sudoku.

 ## Recursive Strategy for finding a solution to a Sudoku problem